-Elizabeth Gilbert’s book somehow found it’s way to me when I needed it most.
+Elizabeth Gilbert’s book Big Magic somehow found its way to me when I needed it most.
 In the early stages of a pandemic, everything felt entirely new, overwhelming, and unbelievable.
-Yet, at the same time, I found myself in a position to pivot my creativity.
+Yet, simultaneously, I found myself in a position to pivot my creativity.
 The name Elizabeth Gilbert might ring a bell.
 Bestselling author of Eat, Pray, Love (2007), her follow-up to the follow-up to the follow-up is Big Magic: Creating Living Beyond Fear.

-A decade ago, I was too young to sympathize with Gilbert’s life hurdles.
-Now, being nearly the same age as her at the time of Eat, Play, Love (which is referenced several times in this book), I suddenly understand her journey to self-discovery a bit more.
+I was too young to sympathize with Gilbert’s life hurdles a decade ago.
+Now, being nearly the same age as her at Eat, Play, Love (referenced several times in this book), I suddenly find myself understanding her journey to self-discovery a bit more.

 Describe in one word: Courageous